royalsaltmerchant/mycelae-wiki/public_mycelae/md/items.md

 ## Shadow Mist

-creates a shadowy mist around the wielder.
-Within 10ft radius, all creatures are blind including the wielder.
+Creates a shadowy mist around the wielder.
+Within 10ft radius, all creatures are blind including the wielder up to 3 rounds of combat.

 ## Carol Shroom

-Makes you small when eaten
+Whoever ingests this mushroom will turn 'small' for a duration of a few hours.